Hotell/blogposts/2017-03/docs/react-tools-for-better-angular/blogpost.md

 > **NOTE:** If you have absolutely no other option and need to execute side effect like within Effects, you can do that and comlplete the current stream so nothing get's emitted futher via [`ignoreElements` Rx operator](https://www.learnrxjs.io/operators/filtering/ignoreelements.html).

+> **NOTE 2:** Redux-observable provides currently no "default" lazy loading mechanism (ngrx/effects does!), it needs to be implemented on your own as there is no "official" solution yet.
+We have our own custom solution, which will be open sourced soon.

 ![Epic](./img/what-is-an-epic.gif)

 **Http Client**